NicholasAaron/DataScience-projects/README.md

 # Nicholas Lima

-My credentials include a bachalors degree in Biomedical Engineering (Universidade FUMEC)
+My credentials include a bachalors degree in Biomedical Engineering (Universidade FUMEC).

-**Background in:** Biomedical Engineering and Python.
-Currently on a graduate study program at PUC Minas studying Data Science and Big Data.
+Currently in a graduate study program at PUC Minas studying Data Science and Big Data.

+**Background in:** Biomedical Engineering, Mining Instrumentation and Python.

 **Links:**
 * [LinkedIn](https://www.linkedin.com/in/nicholima)